 DAY 12 HANKANVAN HOT SPRINGS, GARNI & GEGHARD MONASTERY

 Hankavan thermal springs is believed to have medicinal properties and best enjoyed in cooler weather.
 The feeling of warmth is a welcome change in the bitter mountain chill and you will thoroughly enjoyed it in spite of the questionable color of the water (!)

 Garni is the only pagan temple in Armenia dedicated to the sun goddess Mythra.
 This architectural wonder is worth visiting and it brings in a deep urge to meet the great people behind this wonder.

 Carved out of rock, Geghard monastery was believed to have housed the spear that was used to wound Jesus Christ.
 The moment you step into the monastery, you feel a deep sense of peace and quiet.
 We were lucky enough to visit the monastery after closing and were the only ones inside. *Goosebumps*

 The last day of your trip is to spend at leisure and enjoy a full day exploring Yerevan.
-Lively streets and cafe’s will great you at every corner here.
+Lively streets and cafe’s will greet you at every corner in this city.